18. Hapless Visitors

 Passports

-The internal passport was abolished after the revolution and reinstated by Stalin on October 27, 1932, in the period of the great famine.
-The rural population did not get one, which was meant to avoid that everybody left the kolchozes.
+The internal passport was abolished after the revolution and reinstated by Stalin on October 27, 1932, in the period of the Great Famine.
+However, the rural population did not get one, because the regime wanted to avoid that everybody left the kolchozes or collective farms.
 Without a passport it was impossible to move to another city.
-Peasants had to wait until the 60’s before they could have a passport.
+Peasants had to wait until the 60s before they could have a passport.

 Everything was confusion in the Oblonskys' home